m-labs/artiq/doc/manual/getting_started_mgmt.rst

     $ artiq_session -m=-g

-to start the session with the master in Git mode.
+to start the session with Git integration.
 See also :mod:`~artiq.frontend.artiq_session`.